Emmanuel International Canada: 2010 Haiti Earthquake Relief Program

 EICanada has been actively working in Haiti in partnership with the Oeuvre Evangelique Baptist Bethesda (OEBB) fellowship of churches since 1978.
 In the immediate aftermath of the earthquake on 12 January 2010, EICanada's in-country representatives went right to work distributing relief supplies and assisting with the search and rescue efforts.
 Within days of the earthquake, an emergency response team was able to be sent from EICanada, under the leadership of the International Director.
-This emergency response team helped to network and distribute various relief supplies, including food, water and medicine, to 15,000 people at the OEBB's 10 community centres.
+This emergency response team helped to network and distribute various relief supplies, including food, water, and medicine, to 15,000 people at the OEBB's 10 community centres.
 EICanada also partnered with ShelterBox, who provided 30 tents to the OEBB, supplying 150 people with desperately needed shelter.
 An additional 600 tents and tarpaulins were sourced from the Dominican Republic, which were used for sheltering families and providing classroom space for needy schoolchildren.
 Other EICanada teams were sent to Haiti over the next few months as the relief and rehabilitation efforts continued.
-During the immediate aftermath of the earthquake, EICanada's donor family responded generously to the urgent need in Haiti, raising funds and donating numerous in-kind gifts of food, water, aid, supplies and medicine for the organization's relief and rehabilitation program.
+During the immediate aftermath of the earthquake, EICanada's donor family responded generously to the urgent need in Haiti, raising funds and donating numerous in-kind gifts of food, water, aid, supplies, and medicine for the organization's relief and rehabilitation program.

-In the time since the earthquake, EICanada has remained committed to helping Haitians rebuild their lives and livelihoods in the wake of the disaster, and will continue to stand by the Haitian people into the future.
-During the second stabilization phase of the Haiti Earthquake Relief Program (beginning on 15 April 2010, which will be an ongoing process), EICanada concentrated their rehabilitation efforts in several areas, including:
+In the time since the earthquake, EICanada has remained committed to helping Haitians rebuild their lives and livelihoods in the wake of the disaster and will continue to stand by the Haitian people into the future.
+During the second stabilization phase of the Haiti Earthquake Relief Program (beginning on 15 April 2010, which will be an ongoing process), EICanada concentrated its rehabilitation efforts in several areas, including: